F5Networks/f5-openstack-heat/docs/f5_supported/f5-bigip-ve_active-standby-pair.rst

 Prerequisites
 -------------

-- `F5 OpenStack Heat Plugins`_ installed on the Neutron controller.
+- `F5 Plugins for OpenStack Heat`_ installed on the Neutron controller.
 - Three (3) VLANs configured in Neutron -- 'mgmt', 'control', and 'data' -- to use for system management, high availability, and data traffic, respectively.
 - Two (2) licensed, operational BIG-IP devices (hardware or Virtual Edition), connected to the 'control' VLAN.
 - Login credentials for user with permission to configure the BIG-IP devices.